All Episodes

 Tell me.

-I'm gonna tell you straightforward.
+I'm going to tell you straightforward.

-He said, I believe in family winning and going after everything you can when you got the opportunity.
+He said, I believe in family, winning, and going after everything you can when you got the opportunity.

-Gosh, I lack that belief.
+God said, I like that belief.

-Take my take a seat on my left side.
+Take a seat on my left side.

 He said, I believe in winning, going after everything, taking advantage of family.